-Based on feedback received through the Good Sport Survey conducted in August 2020, Council is hosting a series of sports club development sessions.
-These free, online interactive sessions will focus on the key themes identified through the survey - participation and membership, volunteer recruitment and retention, marketing and promotion, and grants.
+Based on feedback received through the Good Sport Survey conducted in August 2020, Council has hosted a series of sports club development sessions.
+These free, online interactive sessions focused on the key themes identified through the survey - participation and membership, volunteer recruitment and retention, marketing and promotion, and grants.

 - Update your clubs contact information in our Community Directory

 - Doing Sport Differently from Vicsport

 - Healthy Sports Clubs is lead by Monash Health and encourages clubs to create healthier environments that promote good health and wellbeing, with a whole club approach

 - Change our Game supporting women in sport

 - Use this self-assessment tool provided by Yarra Ranges Council as a 'temperature check' to see how your club is doing in the gender equity space

 - Valley Sport Marketing Workshop designed to break marketing practices down and relate them to your local club setting

 - Modified Sports Modified sports can take many forms but are generally designed to introduce—or to be a more accessible version of—a sport.
 Programs may focus on children, mature-age participants, persons with disability, the time poor, or people looking for more social (less competitive) opportunities.
 Read more on the Clearinghouse for Sport

 - VicHealth wants us all to encourage boys to break free of outdated rules on how to be a man, so they can build respectful relationships and lead healthier lives.
 These two videos apply the best practices from VicHealth